 On reboot the pxe menu for "Boot local disk" did not work because the menu.c32 in /var/lib/tftpboot was for pxelinux.0.
 Unfortunately creating a single pxe boot dir that can handle pxe, efi32 and efi64 seems to require a messy tftpboot layout:

 I hope this information is useful to someone.
 Let me know if you want more information.

-#14 Updated by Lukas Zapletal over 2 years ago
+#14 Updated by Lukas Zapletal about 7 years ago

 Hello, thanks for your report.